Undergraduate Course Catalog 2015-2016

 Cole Hall includes a 150-seat lecture auditorium, a commercial kitchen and restaurant, a student study and lounge area, a computer laboratory (which serves as a GIS lab), classrooms, and administrative offices.

-Putnam Hall houses two multipurpose geospatial computer labs used for courses in geographic information systems (GIS), computer-aided design (CAD), and building information modeling (BIM); a surveying and mapping lab; an agricultural mechanization shop (welding, engines, and building sciences); forestry and multiuse classrooms; staff and faculty offices.
+Putnam Hall houses two multipurpose geospatial computer labs used for courses in geographic information systems (GIS), computer-aided design (CAD), and building information modeling (BIM); a surveying and mapping lab; an agricultural mechanization shop (welding, engines, and building science); forestry and multiuse classrooms; staff and faculty offices.

 More detailed information on our various program areas and concentrations follow.

 - Whether the concentration is dairy, equine, or small animals, students in applied animal science utilize professional facilities both on and off campus.
-On-campus facilities include the Thomas P. Fairchild Dairy Teaching and Research Center, UNH's Organic Dairy, UNH's equine facilities, and the Thompson School Grooming Shop.
+On-campus facilities include the Thomas P. Fairchild Dairy Teaching and Research Center, UNH's Organic Dairy, UNH's equine facilities (http://www.equine.unh.edu/facilities), and the Thompson School Grooming Shop.
 Our small animal care program partners with the New Hampshire SPCA (Stratham, N.H.) and Cocheco Valley Humane Society (Dover, N.H.).

 - Civil technology students have a variety of experiential classroom experiences available to them, including materials testing, residential wiring, field surveying, high-precision and mapping-grade GPS, laser scanning, welding, and many others.
 Unique to civil technology are two exclusive state-of-the-art computer labs with 24/7 access.
-These labs feature the most up-to-date software for computer aided design (CAD), geographic information systems (GIS), building information modeling, and 3D architectural design (BIM/Revit), project management, civil design, surveying and mapping, and point-cloud modeling.
+These labs feature the most up-to-date software for computer aided design (CAD), geographic information systems (GIS), building information modeling, 3D architectural design (BIM/Revit), project management, civil design, surveying and mapping, and point-cloud modeling.

 - Culinary arts students are engaged in a carefully designed curriculum combining theory with more than 700 hours of practical application of culinary techniques in modern production kitchens located on UNH's campus.
 Students also are required to complete a summer work experience of a minimum of 400 hours at a pre-approved establishment between their first and second years of study.
+The program is accredited by the Accrediting Commission of the American Culinary Federal Education Foundation (ACF).

 - Dietetic technology students utilize skills gained in the classroom by applying them in local hospitals and long-term care facilities and in community programs such as UNH Cooperative Extension Nutrition Connections and NH Food Bank Cooking Matters.
 Students complete a minimum of 450 practice hours under the supervision of preceptors who have expertise in their fields; they mentor students as they provide patient care as part of a hospital's nutrition care team, teach nutrition and healthy cooking classes in community programs, and design and prepare healthy recipes for our on-site restaurant.
+The program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 - Horticultural technology students have the use of the Thompson School horticultural facilities (glass and poly covered greenhouses used for propagation and cultivation of a wide selection of ornamental plant material), refrigerated compartments, display gardens (public and private), and the campus arboretum as well as a wide variety of landscaping tools and equipment.
 Students design, install, and maintain landscaping components on the grounds of the University and with local organizations and homeowners in surrounding communities.